 As you already know our mission at AppSamurai Blog is to present you the most revolutionary techniques for marketing your app.
-With each of our articles you are probably impressed and they sound great on paper but how they work in real world?
+With each of our articles, you are probably impressed and they sound great on paper but how they work in the real world?
 Nobody can figure out until they see the results provided after effective implementation.
 For this reason every Monday you will find here the proof that all growth hacks described are really efficient.
-Moreover you will discover in what manner they were used for famous apps to reach impressive success.
+Moreover, you will discover in what manner they were used for famous apps to reach impressive success.
 Allow us to inspire you with the most amazing stories.
 We will start with Slack to show you that its sensational fast evolution is the result of a great customer experience.

 For Slack all started in 2012 when the entire team was working at a game named Glitch and all the members were looking for a tool to communicate between them.
 They noticed that sending their ideas through email delayed the process and they began to find a solution for sharing sections of their project.
 From that point to the development of Slack was just a step.
 Even if there were some alternatives like Skype or IRC nothing was created for workplace communication.
 Besides the fact that they observed the necessity of a service similar to the one offered by Slack, many factors influenced the plans developed by Stewart Butterfield and his partners.

 How Slack Did It

 Let’s see how Slack’s owners managed to climb the success hill so fast that the entire effort would make everybody else feel a little dizzy.

 The primary engine of Slack’s growth was fuelled by users’ opinions about the product.
 Since the beginning, they focused their entire strategy on connecting with customers and trying to encourage them to give their feedback.
 From their Twitter account to their Support page and the Details section on App Store everything emphasizes the idea that the entire team is always eager to help users with any problems that may appear.